mikado-4410/posenet-python/README.md

 ## PoseNet Python

-This repository originates from rwightman/posenet-python and has been heavily refactored to
+This repository originates from [rwightman/posenet-python](https://github.com/rwightman/posenet-python) and has been heavily refactored to:
  * make it run the posenet v2 networks
  * get it to work with the latest tfjs graph serialization
  * extend it with the ResNet50 network
- * make the code run on TF2.0
+ * make the code run on TF 2.x
  * get all code running in docker containers for ease of use and installation (no conda necessary)

 This repository contains a pure Python implementation (multi-pose only) of the Google TensorFlow.js Posenet model.